Employment Office: 164 Angell Street

 President: Christina Paxson

-Brown University is a member of the prestigious Ivy League and made up of three schools: Undergraduate College, Graduate School and Medical School.
+Brown University is a member of the prestigious Ivy League and is the seventh oldest college in the United States.
+Brown is made up of three schools: Undergraduate College, Graduate School and Medical School.

 Brown’s campus is composed of 238 buildings and sits on 143 acres in Providence, the capital of Rhode Island.